syrsly/Unity-Animated-Shaders/README.md

 Unity Animated Shaders
 =======

-A collection of animated and highly reusable shaders by Josh Maines for Unity 4 Pro and Unity 5.
+A collection of animated and highly reusable shaders by Josh Maines for Unity 4 Pro and eventually Unity 5.

 Unity 4 Pro Shaders
 =======
 The following list of shaders exist in the Unity 4 subfolder.
+- Arrow Scroller (with lightbulbs)
 - Space Field (animated star field)
 - TV Static
 - Heated Steel
 - Sun

-Unity 5 Shaders
+Unity 5 Shaders (coming later)
 =======
 The following list of shaders will exist in the Unity 5 subfolder once I get around to porting them.
+- Arrow Scroller (with lightbulbs)
 - Space Field (animated star field)
 - TV Static
 - Heated Steel